Marvin Rees, Baron Rees of Easton: Bristol Arena

-One matter that split public opinion was Rees's decision in September 2018 not to build the long-awaited 10,000 seat Bristol Arena by Temple Meads railway station, in the centre of Bristol.
+One matter that split public opinion was Rees's decision in September 2018 not to build the long-awaited 10,000 seat Bristol Arena near Temple Meads railway station, in the centre of Bristol.
 The episode brought discussion about the authority of a city mayor to make autonomous decisions in the face of opposition, after an overwhelming vote by councillors of all parties to keep it in the city centre.
 Concerns were raised at how businesses are able to influence those with decision-making and planning powers in cities.

 The main reasons Rees gave for his decision were building cost, financial risk, and job creation.
-The building cost for the council, which would have had to be borrowed, had increased to £150 million, plus half of any cost overruns.
+The building cost for the council, which would have had to be borrowed, had increased to £150 million from £91 million, plus half of any cost overruns.
 Costs arising should the arena not be successful would fall on the council, and expert advice was that the venue size was too small for major events.
 Rees also argued that a mixed use development would create more and better-paid jobs.
 The decision was also heavily influenced by an agreement to secure a 17,000-seat arena in the north of the city, built with private investment at no public cost.